If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

 4. Reward yourself

 All human endeavors are ultimately driven by the promise of reward.
-It makes sense therefore that when setting out to accomplish a task, we have first identified our expected payoff.
+It makes sense therefore that when setting out to accomplish a task, we need to have first identified the payoff.

 Rewards can be intrinsic: completing the task may be in itself an affirming experience.
 They can also be extrinsic, such as buying yourself a small gift upon completing a school semester.